 This program is intended to help prevent the need for nursing home placement by providing at-home assistance for those who are physically disabled and would require institutionalization if not for this state program.

-While this program is not limited to the elderly, it does assist seniors who are unable to perform routine daily activities, due to illness, such as cancer and kidney failure.
+While this program is not limited to the elderly, it does assist seniors who are unable to perform routine daily activities due to illness.
 (Those with Alzheimer’s and other similar dementias are, unfortunately, not eligible for this program.)
-Assistance is provided with both Activities of Daily Living (ADL) and Instrumental Activities of Daily Living (IADL).
+Assistance is provided with both activities of daily living (ADL) and instrumental activities of daily living (IADL).
 Examples of these activities include:

-This personal care program is administered by the Division of Senior and Disability Services, a department of DHSS.
+This personal care assistance program is administered by the Division of Senior and Disability Services, a department of DHSS.
 It is available statewide.

 Further, there is a $5,726 asset limit for individual seniors who want to enroll in MO HealthNet.
 Married couples are allowed up to $11,452 in assets.
 However, some assets are considered exempt (non-countable).
 These include one’s home (given the applicant or their spouse lives in the home and the equity value is not greater than $688,000), household items, personal goods, and a motor vehicle.

 Individuals who have income over the limit may still qualify via a spenddown, which works similarly to a deductible program.
 Participants spend their excess income on medical bills and care needs.
 And once they have reached the Medicaid income limit, they are able to receive personal care services via Medicaid for the rest of the month.

 Persons unsure of their eligibility status may wish to consult with a Medicaid planning professional.

 This program provides consumer-directed personal care assistance that is non-medical in nature, in the home of eligible applicants.
 Assistance with a variety of ADLs and IADLs is central to this program.
 It may include help with the following:

-As mentioned before, family members or friends can be hired as personal caregivers, except for spouses and legal guardians.
-Caregivers are paid an hourly rate of approximately $10 per hour.
+As mentioned before, family members or friends can be hired as personal caregivers.